alex05447/miniconfig/README.md

 ### **(Table, incl. root table) keys**

-Any valid UTF-8 string, with special characters escaped.
+Any non-empty UTF-8 string, with special characters escaped.

 These are the special characters which must always be escaped: